AnteroJunior/php-mastery-project/README.md

 `new User(name: 'Antero', age: 26);`

 With that we created an User object with name = Antero, age = 26 and surname still Junior.

+## Types

+### Parameter Typing

+In the parameters of methods and functions, we can add types so that PHP detects them at runtime and informs us.
+The types are:
+    string
+    boolean
+    object
+    integer
+    float
+    array
+    and many more.

+PHP 8 also introduced the concept of mixed types, which is equivalent to "any" in TypeScript.

+By passing the type inside the function parameters, we can ensure that it will be of that type.

+    We can tell PHP to perform type conversion directly on the parameter by declaring, in the file that CALLS the function: declare(strict_types=1);

+### Union Types

+We use this implementation to indicate that the parameter can accept different types, but still valid for the operation.

+`function x(string|bool $param) {}`

+Here, we know that $param can be either a string or a bool.
+We can also specify the class type as a type hint, since we are creating a new object.

+`function x(ClassX|string|bool $param) {}`

+**Return Typing**

+We can also add the return type to our function/method.
+The types are the same as those already mentioned.

+There is one type that can be used in the return but not in the function parameters: void.
+This type indicates that the function does not return anything, meaning it can be basically a set function — for example, setPrice.

+## Inheritance

+When we create a class, we can extend its functionality to another, which is called inheritance.
+See:

+`class B extends A {}`

+Our class is inheriting all the methods — public and protected — from the parent class, since private methods cannot be accessed by the child class.

+In case of any changes to the constructor of the child class, we call the parent's constructor:
+`parent::__construct()`
+We are responsible for passing the correct information to the parent class.

+We must call it before defining our methods and parameters.

+### Security

+To ensure the security of a class's information, we must properly manage the visibility of its properties and methods — public, private, or protected.

+Public and protected can be accessed from outside the parent class, unlike private.

+By doing this, we can also add accessor methods, which do not allow direct access to the methods and properties.